DONATE NOW

 This is the interior attitude to which the liturgy leads us, to raise our hearts to be ready for the most important moment: when Christ will be present with his Body and Blood.

-The epiclesis or invocation to the Holy Spirit: Prayer
+The epiclesis or invocation to the Holy Spirit: prayer

 The Eucharistic prayer is all the prayers surrounding the moment of consecration.
 We invoke with a prayer to the Holy Spirit at this moment when "the Church asks the Father to send his Holy Spirit (...) upon the bread and wine, so that they may become, by his power, the Body and Blood of Jesus Christ" (Catechism of the Catholic Church, n.
 1353).